 I am often asked if I went to school for photography.
 Originally, my Bachelor of Arts degree in Psychology at the University of Lethbridge was intended to launch me into the world of equine behaviour research and training, but by the time I graduated in 2008, my interest in photography had become much more than a hobby.
 I was already in demand for my equine photography and portraiture, and was apprenticing with a high-end wedding photographer.
 I had a natural eye for composition, and continued to educate myself in the technical and business aspects of photography.

 While my family took snapshots of each other throughout the years, we never did get around to having professional family portraits done (our closest attempt was with a tripod and a self-timer).
 I have a handful of photos of me with my horses and dog as a teenager, but nothing that really captures the close bonds I had with them.
-What I wouldn’t give to go back and have those relationships photographed fully!
-This is what I strive to provide for my clients now: I believe everyone should have beautiful photos that tell the story of what you are passionate about — your partner, your family, your pets– or whatever inspires you.
+What I wouldn’t give to go back and have those relationships documented!
+This is what I strive to provide for my clients now: I believe everyone should have beautiful photos that show what you are passionate about — your partner, your family, your pets — or whatever inspires you.

 You can share that love with others with vibrant, true-to-life imagery, and high quality prints and products.
 My photos show the colours, light, and mood of the moment they were captured, and these memories will be timeless, to be enjoyed for years to come.
-Whenever you look at that canvas on the wall or thumb through your album on the coffee table, you will be transported back to that instant… this is my ultimate goal when I create artwork for you.
+Whenever you look at that canvas on the wall or thumb through your album on the coffee table, you will be transported back to that instant.
+This is my ultimate goal when I create artwork for you.
 Over the years, I have commissioned many professional photographers and aspiring friends to do the same for my husband and I, and our home is filled with beautiful prints, canvases, and albums.
 Below are some of my favourite photos of me with the people, animals and places that I love!